cyberos01/project-Quicksight/README.md

 * **Put Data in the Right Place:** Keep your data in a special online folder called an S3 bucket.
 QuickSight needs to know where to find it.

 * **Say Hi to QuickSight:** Make sure QuickSight has permission to check out your data in the S3 bucket.
 It's like letting QuickSight in.
+* #  Creating QuickSight Dashboard

+**To make a QuickSight dashboard to show your Amazon orders, do this:**

+* **Get Inside QuickSight:** Open up QuickSight and go to the place where you can make analyses or dashboards.

+* **Start a New Thing:** Make a fresh analysis or dashboard.
+Think of this as starting a new project.

+* **Add Your Amazon Orders:**  Tell QuickSight where your Amazon orders are by adding them as a data source.

+* **Pick How to Show Stuff:** Choose how you want your data to look.
+You can use charts, tables, or graphs.
+Then, pick what details you want to show, like numbers or names.

+* **Make It Look Nice:** Customize how the dashboard looks.
+Change colors, put things in the right spots, and make it easy to read.

+* **Keep It Safe:** Save your dashboard.
+You can also share it with others so they can see it too.
+You might even put it on a website!